metabase/metabase/ISSUE_TEMPLATE.md

-When you open an issue, please fill in the blanks, if relevant:
+Please fill in the blanks, if relevant:

 *  I am using the _____ browser.
 *  My computer's OS is _____.